 Principal Languages using the Script

-As shown in the following non-exhaustive table, Chinese, Japanese and Korean are three main languages using the Chinese script today but it does not imply that unlisted languages are less significant.
+As shown in the following non-exhaustive table, Chinese, Japanese and Korean are the three main languages using the Chinese script today but it does not imply that unlisted languages are less significant.
 For example, there are cases where a language may have a large population, but only a small part of it writes in Chinese script.
 Such languages are excluded from this list.
-For these language all ISO 639-3 available as "living" are included from http://www-01.sil.org/ISO639-3/codes.asp, which may refer to a macro or an individual language.
+In this list, all ISO 639-3 languages classed as "living" are included.
+They are taken from http://www-01.sil.org/ISO639-3/codes.asp, and codes may refer to a macro or an individual language.